Indicial treatment in the public service

 If you are employed in DTA: titleContent, your remuneration shall be reassessed at least every 3 years in the light of the results of your professional interviews or the evolution of your duties.

-If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same institution, your remuneration is also reassessed at least every 3 years if you have been recruited for one of the following reasons:
+If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same institution, your remuneration is also reassessed at least every 3 years if you have been recruited for one of the following reasons or jobs:

 - Recruitment justified by the nature of the functions or the needs of the service (in particular by the absence of staff capable of performing the functions you occupy or because they are functions newly taken over by the administration or require highly specialized technical knowledge)

-- Temporary replacement of a part-time official or contract staff member on annual leave, sick leave, maternity or adoption leave, parental leave, parental leave, family solidarity leave or reserve leave.
+- Temporary replacement of an official or contract staff member on part-time or leave (annual, sick, etc.).

 The reassessment takes into account the results of your annual professional interviews or the evolution of your functions.

-The additional index salary is paid to workers working in the health sector or in the social, medico-social or socio-educational sectors.
+The index salary supplement is a salary supplement, paid to employees who work in the health sector or in the social or medico-social sector or the socio-educational sector.

 The monthly amount of the additional index salary is fixed at 49 index points, i.e. €241.22 raw.